mpvnet-player/mpv.net/README.md

 ### Changelog

+### 3.7

+- new icon design
+- the radio buttons in the config editor have now a Windows 10 like design, they are larger and use the Windows theme color

 ### 3.6.1

 - there was a bug causing an exception if both the input editor and config editor